PreK - 8th Grade

 Homeschooling in Illinois

-Legal disclaimer: This section is two families' stories and how they meet the mandatory school attendance laws in Illinois.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Illinois.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 How to Find Local Resources in Illinois

-Through our group we are able to take the same field trips that kids in public schools do, such as museums, plays, musicals, the Planetarium, etc. You'd be surprised at how many classes or special consideration for homeschoolers there are.
+Through homeschool groups, families are able to take the same field trips that kids in public schools do, such as museums, plays, musicals, the Planetarium, etc. You'd be surprised at how many classes or special consideration for homeschoolers there are.
 Two local skating rinks have homeschool-only skate times.
 The Gymquest offers homeschool classes as well.
-There are also great programs through the Village you could sign up for.
-Our Will County Forest Preserve District is also another source of classes and field trips.
-In Joliet, at the local junior college, the woman who actually runs our local homeschool support group teaches a class there for persons wanting to homeschool.
-She provides all sorts of advice and resources through her class.
+The Forest Preserve District is also another source of classes and field trips.

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.